Dan Simmons: Historical fiction

 The Terror (2007) crosses the bridge between horror and historical fiction.
 It is a fictionalized account of Sir John Franklin and his expedition to find the Northwest Passage.
 The two ships, HMS Erebus and HMS Terror, become icebound the first winter, and the captains and crew struggle to survive while being stalked across an Arctic landscape by a monster.
+The novel was adapted into a ten-part television series.

-The Abominable (2013) recounts a mid-1920s attempt on Mount Everest by five climbers—two British, one French, one Sherpa, and one American (the narrator)—to recover the body of a cousin of one the British characters.
+The Abominable (2013) recounts a mid-1920s attempt on Mount Everest by five climbers—two British, one French, one Sherpa, and one American (the narrator)—to recover the body of a cousin of one of the British characters.

 Literary references

 Many of Simmons's works have strong ties with classic literature.
 For example: